 Munk’s research explores real-world massage therapy for chronic low back pain, trigger point self-care, massage for amputation related sequelae, and the reporting and impact of massage related case reports among other projects.
-Among Munk’s various academic duties, she is a core professor in the school’s doctoral program in Health and Rehabilitation Sciences and teaches the aging related courses in the undergraduate Health Sciences program.
-Munk was recognized for her excellence in teaching and mentoring with the 2018 IUPUI Trustees' Teaching Award.
+Among Munk’s various academic duties, she is a core professor in the school’s doctoral program in health and rehabilitation sciences and teaches the aging-related courses in the undergraduate health sciences program.
+Munk was recognized for her excellence in teaching and mentoring with the 2018 IU Indianapolis Trustees' Teaching Award.

 Kennedy, A.B. & Munk*, N. (2017).
 Experienced Practitioners’ Beliefs Utilized to Create a Successful Massage Therapist Conceptual Model: a Qualitative Investigation.
 IJTMB, 10(2), 9-19.

 Shue, S. Richmond, A.K., Mulvihill, T., Munk*†, N. (2017).
 Treating individuals with amputations in therapeutic massage and bodywork practice: A qualitative study.
 Complementary Therapies in Medicine, 32, 98-104.

 ¶Elder, W.G., ¶Munk*, N., Love, M.M., Bruckner, G.G., Stewart, K.E., Pearce, K. (2017).
 Real-World Massage Therapy Produces Meaningful Effectiveness Signal for Primary Care Patients with Chronic Low Back Pain: Results of a Repeated Measures Cohort Study.
 Pain Medicine, 18 (7), 1394-1405.